Lekha0204/MoodTunes/README.md

-# 🎵 PersonalAIs (Python Edition) 🤖
+# 🎵 MoodTunes 🤖

 **Your Personal Music Assistant based on Spotify and LLM.**

-PersonalAIs is an intelligent music recommendation assistant, integrating Spotify API and AI conversation systems.
+MoodTunes is an intelligent music recommendation assistant, integrating Spotify API and AI conversation systems.
 It operates as an MCP (Model Context Protocol) server.

 ## 🚀 Key Features